hpssjellis/my-examples-for-the-arduino-portentaH7/README.md

 2. "C" [my02c-dual-core-RPC-variable.ino](my02c-dual-core-RPC-variable.ino) Another advanced file that I would leave until you are more comfortable with the Portenta

+2. "D" [my02d-dual-core-RPC-timer.ino](my02d-dual-core-RPC-timer.ino) Another advanced file that I would leave until you are more comfortable with the Portenta this one uses and interval instead of the delay.

 3. [my03-BLE-LED-control.ino](my03-BLE-LED-control.ino) All this does is activate the onboard LED using BLE.
 I use the nrf-connect androd app, but any BlueTooth connectivity app should be able to turn on and off your LED.

 4. [my04-BLE-LED-multi-control.ino](my04-BLE-LED-multi-control.ino) Proud of this baby.
 It scand for BLE LED activated boards that must have "LED" in their bluetooth set local name and then one after another flashes the on board LED.
 The boards even work when fully disconnected from a computer (use a usb stick to power the boards).
 Unfortunately to test this out you need more than one board.
 I have a few Nano 33 IOT boards that have  my03-BLE-LED-control.ino running powered by a wall charger.